benwtr/tf_pipeline/README.md

 ## Known Issues

-  * Jobs fail the first time they are run due to jenkins pipeline using a path like `workspace@tmp/durable-5494ef51/` instead of `workspace/`, I haven't looked in to why pipeline does this but it seems to be more of a feature than a bug
   * It's quite noisy (todo: don't prompt if there are no changes to apply, and maybe just output "No changes" instead of the full plan output on PRs)
   * While the APPLY job is not permitted to run in parallel, effectively